markus-li/pyjuice/README.md

 * Better error-handling
 * Only update files if timestamp has changed for entry.
 * Handle deleted identities(?)
+* Allow forcing update of the encrypted json file from CloudSync, and not just maximum every 30 minutes.
+* Full READ support for everything in the backup except EC2-related entries.
+* Don't update com.sonelli.juicessh.models.ConnectionCounter, at least for now
+* Encrypt and upload changes.
+Need full READ support of everything I use first.
+* Come up with more features to implement
 * Make sure the daemon does NOT crash/hang when sent garbage.
 This should be the case now, but tests need to be written.
 * Add logging facilities to the daemon?
-* Scramble the passphrase in memory when not in direct use by the daemon?
-How necessary is this?
 * Fork each connection to the daemon to handle simultaneous connections.
 Is this really needed?
-* Come up with more features to implement
-* Allow forcing update of the encrypted json file and not just every 30 minutes.
-* Full READ support for everything in the backup I use in the app.
-* Full READ support for the remaining data.
-Since I don't use EC2, I won't implement support for that though.
-* Don't update com.sonelli.juicessh.models.ConnectionCounter, at least for now
-* Encrypt and upload changes.
-Need full READ support of everything I use first.
-* Remove unneeded output and add actual debug output instead.
 * Write tests (any volunters?)
+* Full READ support for the remaining data, including EC2-related entries.
+I won't implement support for that though since I don't use it.
+* ~~Scramble the passphrase in memory when not in direct use by the daemon?
+How necessary is this?~~Not feasibly achieved in Python, can be done, but "shouldn't" be done...

 ## Install